tadorfer/protlearn/README.md

 </p>

 This illustration shows the absolute frequency of amino acids of each input sequence.
-If a particular amino acid is not present in any of the input sequences, its column will not be returned to avoid all-zero columns.
+If a particular amino acid is not present in all of the input sequences, its column will not be returned to avoid all-zero columns.
 Therefore, the number of columns of the returned dataframe is not always 20, but can vary.